(The omission was too glaring and that simply adds to the unfairness of the whole affair. Image source: http://www.slate.com)

 Malaysians were given a reality check when the first ever Islamic State-orchestrated attack hit Malaysian soil on June 28 when a hand grenade was hurled at an entertainment outlet in Puchong, resulting in eight people injured.

 However, Malaysians know little about the behind-the-scene pre-emptive actions taken by the police that foiled at least 14 planned terror attacks in Malaysia by IS militants, said a senior anti-terrorism official.

 Security officials were reluctant to share details of the attempted attacks due to the sensitive nature of the information.

 Kudos to the police for their hard work and diligence in crushing terrorist attacks in this country.
-However the headlines “Police neutralised 14 attempted terrorist attacks in 2016” is very worrying.
+However, the headlines “Police neutralised 14 attempted terrorist attacks in 2016” is very worrying.
 Who knows the number of terrorist attacks that did not take place because of a lost opportunity or the terrorists changed their mind at the last minute or they have a different objective & location to terrorise.

 It is not a secret (and the world knows this too) that there are plenty of Malaysians in Syria fighting for the ISIS and they have threatened to unleash the same acts of terrorism in this country.
-News of ISIS sympathizers or agents being caught by the police have become a norm these days.
+News of ISIS sympathizers or agents being caught by the police has become a norm these days.

 Then we have people like Zakir Naik who is on the run from his home country, coming into this country freely and doing public sermons.

 Fugitive televangelist Dr Zakir Naik will be delivering a Friday sermon in Perlis on February 10, according to a poster shared by the state’s mufti Datuk Dr Mohd Asri Zainul Abidin yesterday